mm-wang/flickrtravel/README.md

 ## Linear Regression

-The points were grouped into each sluter, and used that to create the set of time series below, sorted by region.
+The points were grouped into each cluster, and used that to create the set of time series below, sorted by region.
 On average, the R-squared values were 86.2%, with a root mean square error of 11.9%, using a time-slice of five years to predict each sixth year.

 Far West              |West                   | Central              | East